 You will drive alongside the bonnie Loch Lomond for 25 miles (the total shoreline is 153 km!).
 As you drive deeper into the highlands, keep your eyes peeled for red deer and oak woodlands.
 There are many things to do in and around Loch Lomond, so much so that it deserves a post of its own!

 Stop at The Drovers Inn [for lunch]

-The Drover’s Inn is truly wonderful.
+The Drover’s Inn is one of the best pubs in Scotland which serves hearty Scottish food.
 Walking through the door of the stone building is like walking into another century; the inn was opened in 1705 as a cattle drovers lodging and the interior seems unchanged.
 It’s got everything you’d picture a traditional Scottish inn should have: tartan carpeting,antique furnishings, live music- even an impressive Taxidermy collection of animals from Scotland’s past and present.

 Legend has it that Rob Roy MacGregor used to drink here!

 Located just 2.2 miles from The Drover’s Inn is the Falls of Falloch, a spectacular 30 ft waterfall well worth the short walk.

 Snap a photo of the ‘Wee White Hoose’ [aka the Glencoe house]

 One of the most iconic images of Glencoe is the ‘wee white hoose’ that is nestled right in front of one of Scotland’s most impressive munros: Buachaille Etive Mor.
 There is a car park on the A82 you can park your car in [search for ”Parking for Buachaille Etive Mor” on Google maps], to wander down to take a snap.
 Just be cautious of oncoming traffic as this is a popular spot for tourists to stop!